wpilibsuite/frc-docs/source/docs/yearly-overview/known-issues.rst

 **Workaround:** We are currently investigating the root cause, but FIRST volunteers have been made aware and the recommendation is to reboot the roboRIO when this occurs.

  .. note:: Pressing the physical :guilabel:`User` button on the roboRIO for 5 seconds can also cause the robot code to not start, but a reboot will not start the robot code.
 If the robot code does not start after rebooting, press the :guilabel:`User` button.
-Ensure that nothing on the robot is in contact with the :guilabel:`User` button.e
+Ensure that nothing on the robot is in contact with the :guilabel:`User` button.

 Onboard I2C Causing System Lockups
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^